Operation Henderson Hill: Operation

 After small arms fire prevented their landing at the primary landing zone the 2nd Battalion, 5th Marines were successfully landed by nightfall on 23 October without opposition.
 The 2nd and 3rd Battalion, 5th Marines searched the area without making contact with any PAVN but did discover a 24-page “Winter-Spring 1968-9 Campaign” strategy document.
 The operation was then expanded into the An Hoa and Go Noi Island (located approximately 25 km south of Danang to the west of Highway 1) sectors in November.

 The 5th Marines surrounded the PAVN 1st Battalion, 36th Regiment at Chau Phong but the PAVN attempted to escape rather than fight.

 On 27 October a unit of the 5th Regiment observed 15 PAVN moving 5 mi northeast of An Hoa and called in artillery fire and airstrikes on them killing 14.
 On 31 October 2 groups totalling 60-75 PAVN were observed 6 mi east northeast of An Hoa and the Marines attacked them with mortar and small arms fire killing 13 before the remainder withdrew.

 On 1 November between 11:00 and 17:00, elements of the 5th Regiment engaged several small groups of PAVN 6 miles east northeast of An Hoa killing 15.
 Between 14:30 and 15:30 other Regiment units engaged PAVN 8 mi east northeast of An Hoa killing 18 and capturing 5 and 5 individual and 1 crew-served weapons for Marine losses of 7 killed.

 On 4 November at 14:30 a Marine recon platoon observed 24 PAVN moving 2 mi northwest of An Hoa and called in artillery fire resulting in 8 PAVN killed.
 On 5 November at 09:30 a Marine unit engaged a PAVN force 9 mi northeast of An Hoa killing 3 and capturing 2 together with 3 weapons for Marine loss of 1 killed.
-The same day Marines found a 5 ton rice cache 9 miles east northeast of An Hoa.
+The same day Marines found a 5-ton rice cache 9 miles east northeast of An Hoa.

-On 7 November at 06:45 12 PAVN were engaged 5mi northeast of An Hoa killing 8.
-Later that day another 12 PAVN were engaged 6mi northeast of An Hoa, 5 were killed.
+On 7 November at 06:45 12 PAVN were engaged 5 mi northeast of An Hoa killing 8.
+Later that day another 12 PAVN were engaged 6 mi northeast of An Hoa, 5 were killed.
 On 8 November a Marine recon team observed 35 PAVN moving 3 mi northwest of An Hoa and called in artillery fire on them killing 19.
 On 11 November a Marine recon team observed 47 PAVN 3 miles northwest of An Hoa and called in artillery fire on them killing 16.
 On 13 November a Chieu Hoi led Marines to a 57-ton rice cache.